acuvity/minibridge/README.md

 > NOTE: use wss scheme if you have started minibridge backend with TLS.

+> NOTE: Today, minibridge backend only supports MCP server over stdio.

+The flow will look like the following:

+    agent -[websocket]-> minibridge -[stdio]-> mcpserver

 ## Frontend

 While websockets remove a lot of issue plain POST+SSE brings, it is not part of the MCP protocol yet.
-To be backward compatible with existing agent, frontend can expose a local POST+SSE, HTTP+STREAM (soon) or plain STDIO to your agent, and will deal with forwarding the data accordingly to the minibridge backend, using websockets and HTTPS transparently.
+To be backward compatible with existing agents, frontend can expose a local POST+SSE, HTTP+STREAM (soon) or plain STDIO to your agent, and will deal with forwarding the data accordingly to the minibridge backend, using websockets and HTTPS transparently.

 ### Stdio Frontend

 To start an stdio frontend: